tc39/proposal-numeric-separator/README.md

 ## Syntax

+NOTE(goto): This part is still largely to be defined.
+We are still collecting the main considerations and we are still forming on opinion on which trade-offs to make.

 ### Considerations

-The main considerations as we look into other languages:
+The main considerations as we look into other languages are:

 - which separator digit to use (e.g. 1_000, 1,000 , 1 000)?
 - should we allow multiple separators (e.g. enforcing 10_000 or allowing 10_________000)?